 the council may, with the approval of the Electoral Commissioner, fix the ordinary elections day in that election year as the day for holding any poll needed for the extraordinary election to fill that vacancy.

-[(5) deleted]

 [Section 4.16 amended by No. 66 of 2006 s.
 7; No. 2 of 2012 s.
 11.]

 4.17.
 Cases in which vacant offices can remain unfilled